smaccoun/create-haskstar-app/README.md

 #### Major Goals:

-- Rapid prototyping of full-stack apps with Haskell as a back-end that can later be turned into full scale production apps.
+- Quick scaffolding of full-stack apps with Haskell as a back-end for rapid prototyping that can turn into full scale apps
 - Simplify and reduce time spent on devOps and deploying to cloud
 - Decent level of customization, especially on the front-end
-- Semi-Opinionated (Provide template of best practices and best libraries for haskell based webApps (and respective front-ends))
+- Provide template of best practices and best libraries for haskell based webApps (and respective front-ends)
 - Most batteries included - preset with all the libraries and configuration common to most or all webapps (authentication/login, styling framweworks, forms)
 - Solid tooling (e.g. auto generated REST apis from code, hot reloading, etc)

 Designed to automate all the redundant, not-so-fun parts of setting up a stack.
 This is almost like a framework - monolithic and highly opinionated - designed to largely get production ready haskell-based apps up and running quickly!

 As all monolithic frameworks come with certain drawbacks (too much magic, difference of opinions on the "right way**, etc** the eventual goal of this is to make the full setup process highly customizable.

-## Installation
+## Setup

 --TODO: Work on nix build, homebrew, hackage.